sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 [Part number: **HDP26**-24-29PE-L017](https://www.te.com/usa-en/product-HDP26-24-29PE-L017.html)
 Housing for Male Terminals, Wire-to-Wire, 29 Position, Sealable, Black, Wire & Cable, Power & Signal, Panel Mount, -67 – 257 °F [-55 – 125 °C], Hybrid

+This will be on the engine bay side that will connect all of our connectors, sensors, injects, and engine bay relays.
+This should be unpowered (cold).
 THIS USES THE POKEY PINS.

 #### Bulkhead Parts list